adon-cloudcannon/landing-page-test/src/collections/posts/2022-08-19-static-vs-dynamic-websites-the-definitive-guide.md

 So when a user loads a dynamic site in their browser window, it may look and feel exactly the same as a static site — it’s just the method of delivery that changes.
 Of course, speed and security come into the picture as well; read on for more.

-{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/static-request-vs-dynamic-request.svg" alt:"" extend:false border:false %}
+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/static-request-vs-dynamic-request.svg" alt: "" extend: false border: false %}

 **Picture** **a static site as the equivalent of a novel that’s on shelves all around the world, just waiting for you to reach out for it**.
 It’s already printed and bound, and it’s constructed in exactly the same manner for every single reader.